julieKlo/Neuron_project_2017/README.md

 WARNING: if you don't write one of those, the program won't work and you will have to start again.This is to avoid aberrent results.

-In the file named "Constants.hpp" you can modify the parameters of the Network and the neuron (number of excitatory/inhibitory neurons and excitatory/inhibitory connections, simulation time, maximum membrane potential, amplitude of transmitted signal, tau, capacity, delay, extern capacity and extern potential, ETA and G).
+In the file named "Constants.hpp" you can modify the parameters of the Network and the neuron (number of excitatory/inhibitory neurons and excitatory/inhibitory connections, simulation time, maximum membrane potential, amplitude of transmitted signal, tau, capacity, delay, extern capacity, extern potential, ETA and G).

 If you start NETWORK, the spike times of all the neurons will be stored on a file named "times_spike_neuron.txt" which you could use to create a graph of the simulation on : https://cs116-plot.antoinealb.net/ or on: https://try.jupyter.org/

+Now let's enjoy the program !